ContinuingEdCourses.Net Courses for Mental Health Professionals

 Patricia Keith-Spiegel, Ph.D.

-Patricia Keith-Spiegel, Ph.D., specializes in organizational integrity, decision-making, and resolution of ethical conflicts.
-Her work on social justice, professional ethics, dishonesty, moral hazards, and irresponsible behavior in organizations has resulted in three federally-funded grant projects from the Office of Research Integrity, the National Institutes of Health, and the Fund for Improvement in Postsecondary Education.
+Patricia Keith-Spiegel, Ph.D., specializes in professional ethics, organizational integrity, decision-making, and resolution of ethical conflicts.
+Her work on social justice, dishonesty, moral hazards, and irresponsible behavior in organizations has resulted in three federally-funded grant projects from the Office of Research Integrity, the National Institutes of Health, and the Fund for Improvement in Postsecondary Education.
 Other sponsors for her work include the Kellogg Foundation (Excellence in Leadership Award), the 21st Century Foundation, and the George and Frances Ball Foundation.
-The best-selling textbook, Ethics in Psychology and the Mental Health Professions, co-authored with Dr. Gerald Koocher, is currently in its third edition.
+The best-selling textbook, Ethics in Psychology and the Mental Health Professions, co-authored with Dr. Gerald Koocher, was published by Oxford University Press in 2016.
+Her newest book, Red Flags in Psychotherapy: Stories of Ethics Complaints and Resolutions, is written as narrative nonfiction to highlight the emotional struggles of accusers and the accused.
 She served two terms as Chair of the Ethics Committee of the American Psychological Association.

 Dr. Keith-Spiegel regularly taught professional ethics and ethical leadership classes in her 35 years as a university professor and as the Director of the Center for Teaching Integrity at Ball State University, where she is the Voran Honored Distinguished Professor of Social and Behavioral Sciences (Emerita).
 She also taught at California State University, Northridge, where she was awarded the California State Trustee's Award for Outstanding Professor across all state university campuses and disciplines.
 She is also a recipient of the Distinguished Professor Award from the American Psychological Foundation.
 She was a visiting Professor of Psychology in the Department of Psychiatry at Harvard Medical School and Visiting Professor and Senior Research Associate at Simmons College.

-Gerald P. Koocher, PhD, ABPP serves as Professor of Psychology and Dean of the School of Health Sciences at Simmons College.
-Previously he served as Chief of Psychology at Boston's Children's Hospital and Judge Baker Children's Center, and Executive Director of the Linda Pollin Institute at Harvard Medical School.
-He remains a Senior Associate in Psychology at Children's Hospital and Lecturer at Harvard Medical School.
+Gerald P. Koocher, Ph.D., ABPP, is Senior Associate in the Department of Psychiatry and Behavioral Sciences and faculty member at the Harvard Medical School Bioethics Center.
+His prior positions included Professor and Dean of the College of Science and Health at DePaul University (Chicago), Professor, Associate Provost, and Dean at Simmons University (Boston), Chief of Psychology at Boston's Children's Hospital and Judge Baker Children's Center, and Executive Director of the Linda Pollin Institute at Harvard Medical School.

-Currently Editor of the journal Ethics & Behavior, Dr. Koocher previously served as Editor of the Journal of Pediatric Psychology and The Clinical Psychologist.
-He has published more than 200 articles and book chapters and authored or edited 13 books including Ethics in Psychology and the Mental Health Professions, the Psychologists' Desk Reference, and Clinician's Guide to Evidence Based Practices: Mental Health and the Addictions.
+Dr. Koocher founded the journal Ethics & Behavior, and previously served as Editor of the Journal of Pediatric Psychology and The Clinical Psychologist.
+He currently serves as Associate Editor of Practice Innovations.
+He has published more than 350 articles and book chapters and authored or edited 17 books including Ethics in Psychology and the Mental Health Professions, the Psychologists' Desk Reference, and Clinician's Guide to Evidence Based Practices: Behavioral Health and the Addictions.

 Elected as a Fellow of twelve divisions of the American Psychological Association (APA) and the American Association for the Advancement of Science, Koocher has earned five specialty diplomas from the American Boards of Professional Psychology (Clinical, Clinical Child /Adolescent, Family, Forensic, and Health Psychology).

-Very active in professional affairs, Dr. Koocher served as President of the Massachusetts and New England Psychological Association, and three APA divisions (Clinical Psychology, Psychotherapy, and Children, Youth, and Family Services).
-He served as President of the APA (2006) and currently serves as a Trustee of the APA Insurance Trust.
+Very active in professional affairs, Dr. Koocher served as President of the Massachusetts and New England Psychological Associations, and four APA divisions (Clinical Psychology, Psychotherapy, Children, Youth, and Family Services, and Pediatric Psychology).
+He served as President of the APA in 2006.

 Website: EthicsResearch.com